prayagupa/scala-rest-frameworks/quinault-http.md

 1) define endpoints as function of `HttpRequest => Future[Either[HttpResponseError, HttpResponse]]`
 2) provide typesafe and functional way to define headers/ cookies/ payload validation as part of route (like in finch)
 3) provide auto decoder and encoder for the endpoints (circe provides that)
-4) provide http-client autogen so that clients can simply add the jar and can use the API. obviously provides versioning. (inspired from jaxrs-client https://docs.oracle.com/javaee/7/tutorial/jaxrs-client001.htm#BABBIHEJ)
+4) provide typesafe http-client autogen'd so that clients can simply add the jar and can use the API. obviously provides nice versioning. (inspired from jaxrs-client https://docs.oracle.com/javaee/7/tutorial/jaxrs-client001.htm#BABBIHEJ)

 API details
 ------------